 FCPS developed the new "All Star Lunch" to reflect USDA's new menu standards and to help students select their school meal choices.

 Free and Reduced-Price Lunch Pilot Continues for the 2013 - 2014 School Year

-Penny McConnell, MS, RD, SNS
+Penny McConnell, MS, RDN, SNS

 Administrative Assistant Fatima.Calcuttawalla@fcps.edu